-The Wall-mount Managed Switch is implemented with an address table.
-This address table is composed of many entries.
-Each entry is used to store the address information of some nodes in network, including MAC address, port no., etc. This information comes from the learning process of Wall-mount Managed Switch.
+The Industrial Managed Switch is implemented with an address table.
+This address table composed of many entries.
+Each entry is used to store the address information of some node in network, including MAC address, port no, etc. This in-formation comes from the learning process of Industrial Managed Switch.